wmamills/hvac-demo/readme.md

 ### Known issues

-Whenever virtio-pci devices are used at the QEMU level and xen is used, the Linux kernel has oops when setting up the interrupts for this device.
+Whenever virtio-pci devices are used at the QEMU level and xen is used, the Linux kernel has an oops when setting up the interrupts for this device.
 This does not happen without Xen.
 This error is not fatal, the demos still work, but it is ugly.
-I have switched to virtio-mmio to work around this issue before but virtio-scsi-device is not supported and switching to virtio-blk-device would change the root device name.
+I have switched to virtio-mmio to work around this issue before but a virtio-scsi-device is not supported in QEMU and switching to virtio-blk-device would change the root device name.